Keeping Immigrant Families Safe in Early Childhood Programs

 CLASP created a fact sheet on sensitive locations for early childhood providers and families.
 We encourage you to post it in child care and early education centers and distribute it to parents.
 The fact sheet is available in English and Spanish.

-- Report potential violations of the sensitive locations policies.
-Potential violations should be reported to ICE or CBP.
-Whether people are arrested in child care centers or across the street, in churches or around the block, in hospitals or nearby, the end result is the same: communities are terrified and families are deterred from accessing services.
+- Track enforcement actions at or near their facilities.
+Whether people are arrested in child care centers or in the parking lot, in churches or around the block, in hospitals or across the street, the end result is the same: communities are terrified and families are deterred from accessing services.
 Documenting potential violations is critical for advocates and legislators who wish to hold immigration agents accountable to their policies.
+Early childhood providers should report enforcement actions at or near their property to a local immigrant rights or legal services organization.

 Sensitive locations policies allow immigrants and their families—including U.S. citizen children—to go to school, obtain medical care, and celebrate or mourn loved ones without fear or hesitation.
 No parent should have to choose between bringing their baby to child care and keeping their family together in the country they call home.
 It’s critical that early childhood providers and advocates understand the sensitive locations policies and hold ICE and CBP accountable.